omics-datascience/BioAPI/README.md

         - relations to other terms: Each go term can be related to many other terms with a [variety of relations](http://geneontology.org/docs/ontology-relations/).
         - `<synonyms>`: Alternative words or phrases closely related in meaning to the term name, with indication of the relationship between the name and synonym given by the synonym scope.
         - `<subset>`: Indicates that the term belongs to a designated subset of terms.
         - `<relations_to_genes>`: list of elements of type Json.
-Each element corresponds to a to a gene and how it's related to the term.
+Each element corresponds to a gene and how it's related to the term.
             - `<gene>`: name of the gene.
             - `<relation_type>`: the type of relation between the gene and the GO term.
 When `filter_type` is enrichment, extra relation will be gather from g:Profiler database.
 These relations will be shown as "relation obtained from gProfiler".
             - `<evidence>`: evidence code to indicate how the annotation to a particular term is supported.